Shubham-Rasal/Shubham-Rasal/README.md

 TypeScript · React · Node · Rust · Go · Web3 · Agents

-Building agentic tools, vibe-coded UIs, and infra that ships.
+Building agentic tools, thoughtful interfaces, and infra that ships.
 High agency, maniacal urgency.

 > *"It is the pursuit of novelty that separates us from the rest of the animal kingdom, equally as much as it is our intelligence."* — Suchir Balaji